TrackRunny/LinuxBoi-JDA-Rewrite/README.md

 <!-- Use this if you are on Windows -->
 ```

-* Congratulations, you should now have a jar located in `build/libs` directory.
+* Congratulations, you should now have a compiled jar located in `build/libs` directory.

 ---